plyint/encpass.sh/README.md

 ### Maintain a list of encpass home directories using ENCPASS_DIR_LIST

 A colon delimited list of directories can be specified in the environment variable ENCPASS_DIR_LIST.
-This provides a useful way of tracking multiple encpass home directories.kk
+This provides a useful way of tracking multiple encpass home directories.
 ```
 export ENCPASS_DIR_LIST="/home/<USER>/.encpass:/keybase/private/<USER>/.encpass"
 ```